cristhianviera1/remunerations-calculator/README.md

 * SA: Saturday
 * SU: Sunday

-Hours Format: _00:00-23:59_
+Hours Format: **00:00-23:59**

-To add more exercises add them to the "employees-data.txt" file respecting the specified format, otherwise you will get an exception
+To add more exercises add them to the **employees-data.txt** file respecting the specified format, otherwise you will get an exception

 ## Examples